HKN-Dr-Everitts-Neighborhood/Curriculum-Graph/README.md

 ======================

 Running build.sh rebuilds everything (it's not smart about dependencies - it does extra work, as compared to a makefile).
 The makefile isn't typically used, so is not up to date.

+The other useful script to run directly is verify_links.py; this script goes through the links in data.json and checks 1) if they are valid (it accesses every link, so is a little slow), and 2) if the link it generates as an internal link is the same as the link in data.json (if this fails, tech_electives_by_subfields.txt will probably include broken internal links).

 Deploying new graphs takes several steps:
 * copying thegraph-small.svg to the Curriculum Graph page on the wiki (between {html} tags in wiki markup)